 All students must register at the beginning of each semester of attendance.
 Students may not attend courses for which they are not officially enrolled.
-Formal completed enrollment is based on the official class rosters generated by the Admissions and Records Office after registration.
+Formal completed enrollment is based on the official class rosters generated by the Office of Student Records after registration.